 Work Life Balance

-Is work-life balance only about your hours?
+Is work-life emotional balance only about your hours?
 Nope… it’s about so much more….

-I had dinner the other night at a local restaurant; and I noticed that the owner of the restaurant seemed to be in an especially foul mood.
+I had dinner the other night at a local restaurant and I noticed the restaurant owner seemed to be in an especially foul mood.
 It was as if seating us was an inconvenience.
 It wasn’t the first time this happened at this restaurant.
-The first time, I chalked it up to a bad day; the second time; it made me wonder if I was the only person who felt this way.
+The first time, I chalked it up to a bad day.
+The second time, it made me wonder if I was the only person who felt this way.

-The next day I had mentioned my dinner location to a friend; and, without any prompting from me, spoke up and said that she didn’t like going to this establishment because the owner/hostess always made her feel unwelcome.
+The next day I had mentioned my dinner location to a friend and, without any prompting from me, spoke up and said she didn’t like going to this establishment because the owner/hostess always made her feel unwelcome.

 Our Subconscious Behaviors

 When dealing with the normal stresses of life, we often become preoccupied in our own thoughts.
 While we may be interacting at work and going through the motions, our minds are somewhere else.
 This can make us unaware of the visual cues that we’re sending… like that disinterested look you get from the grocery check out person.
 Or the restaurant owner who seems dismissive while seating you.